 Savory additions to a plain biscuit, makes for a refreshing change and these Cheddar Bacon And Fresh Chive Biscuits never disappoint.
 Sharp cheddar cheese, crisp crumbled bacon and fresh chives are the perfect trio to take the flavor over-the-top.They bake crispy and golden on the outside with a soft tender interior.

 The South’s Love of Biscuits

 Biscuit making in the South is an art form.
-Each baker has their own style with differing opinions on what technique makes the lightest and fluffiest biscuit.
+Each baker has their own style with differing opinions on what technique makes the lightest and fluffiest biscuit often a simple reflection of how we were taught to make them.
 For me, it depends on how I plan to serve the biscuits.
 Some I make in a classic style due to the intended toppings depending on the fact if they’re savory or sweet.
 In this case, a few simple additions elevate them to a tasty dinner bread.
 You can enjoy these biscuits for breakfast with eggs & orange marmalade, or for dinner in place of a dinner roll.
 Either way, they’re delicious!

 Cheddar, Bacon & Fresh Chive Biscuits